 - Alignment Tools: Use swingarm markers or a simple straight edge to verify that sprockets are in perfect alignment.
 Misalignment in heavy‑load conditions (e.g., two‑up riding) causes one side of the teeth to wear faster.

-4. Replace as a Set
+4. Replace As A Set

 5. Quality Components & Torque